Index

 What is the FATCA Declaration in India?

-FATCA Declaration is the mandatory self-declaration form that every bank and financial institution in India requires applicants to fill out and sign while they open accounts or make investments in Indian assets.
-The purpose is to identify if an accountholder or investor is a U.S.-based person or U.S. taxpayer.
+The FATCA Declaration is the mandatory self-declaration form that every bank and financial institution in India requires applicants to complete and sign when opening accounts or making investments in Indian assets.
+The purpose is to determine whether an accountholder or investor is a U.S.-based person or a U.S. taxpayer.

-For the majority of Indians, it involves putting their signatures on the declaration form stating they are not U.S. taxpayers.
+For the majority of Indians, it involves signing the declaration form stating that they are not U.S. taxpayers.

 For Indians with U.S. connections (having an address or place of birth in the U.S.), it is mandatory to disclose their TIN in the FATCA declaration.
 Financial institutions then report their financial statements to the US IRS.